-Brief description of material matters approved by the Board of Directors and Management and disclosed to the SEC and PSE since the last Annual Meeting of Stockholders on May 30, 2018 for ratification by the stockholders:
+Brief description of material matters approved by the Board of Directors and Management and disclosed to the SEC and PSE since the last Annual Meeting of Stockholders on May 30, 2019 for ratification by the stockholders:

 Date of Board Approval Description May 30, 2018 Results of the Organizational Meeting of the Board of Directors.
 February 28, 2019 Declaration of the following cash dividends from the unrestricted retained earnings of the Corporation as of December 31, 2018, with details as follows: (1) Regular cash dividend in the amount of P1.50 per share to all stockholders of record as of March 14, 2019 and payable on March 28, 2019 and (2) Special cash dividend in the amount of P1.65 per share to all stockholders of record as of July 1, 2019 and payable on July 25, 2019.
+April 5, 2019 Setting April 24, 2019 as the record date for the annual meeting of the stockholders to be held on May 29, 2019.